 Using a map and compass, you can determine your location and thus the direction you need to go in.
 Before you can get this far, though, you need to clearly identify two to three features of the landscape.
 This can be a mountain, lake or church spire you can see in the distance.

-Then look for this feature on the map.
-Once you’ve located it on the map, take your compass and put it on the map so that edge of the plate points toward that feature, as it is displayed on the map.
-Now rotate the compass housing until the orienting arrow and the needle are on top of each other.
-The “N” should then be aligned with the red bit of the compass needle.
-Now you have the right angle.
+Look for this feature on the map.
+Once you’ve located it on the map, take your compass and put it on the map so that the edge of the compass points toward that feature.
+Now turn the rotating bezel (i.e. the outer circle which sets the angle) until the orienting arrow and the magnetic needle are on top of each other.
+The “N” on the housing should now be aligned with the red side of the compass needle.
+Now you have the correct angle between the tip of the needle and the true north line.

 Navigating with a map & compass – Determining the direction

-With the right angle, you can now put the compass on the map and turn it until the “N” on the bezel points to grid north (the top of the map).
+With the correct angle, you can now place the compass on the map and turn it around until the “N” on the bezel points to grid north (the top of the map).
 If you trace the edge of the base plate with a pencil, you’ll see the line you are on.
-Then repeat the process for your second and third feature that are within view.
-Where the lines meet is where you are!
+Then repeat the process for your second and third features that are within view.
+Where these lines meet is where you are!
 If the lines you’ve drawn don’t meet, you should repeat the process to determine your precise location.

 After you’ve determined your precise location, you can now go about finding your direction of travel.
 To do this, take your compass, hold it in your hand and turn yourself around until the red end of the needle lines up with the orienting arrow.
 Now you’ve found the right direction of travel!
 Let the adventure begin!